LDL Onboarding Series

 We have an onboarding series for new LDL program students and LDL course participants.
+This includes a combination of self-directed items and some short live virtual sessions.

 New LDL Program Students

-In addition to the New LDL Course Participant learning module referred to below, if you are new to the LDL program, see our New LDL Student Onboarding Presentation for all new LDL students and join an upcoming LDL New Student Onboarding session.
+In addition to the New LDL Course Participant learning module referred to below, if you are new to the LDL program, see our New LDL Student Onboarding Presentation for all new LDL students and join an upcoming LDL New Student Onboarding session (see our Happening Now page for dates and times).
 In that session we go over degree planning, University resources, and more.
-The program onboarding is not a substitute for the course onboarding.

 The Graduate College has recently developed an onboarding space for all graduate students.
 Please note that this may mention things relevant to being on-campus, but much of it is also relevant to online students.